Hanh3103/MachineLearning/README.md

 # MachineLearning - WS2022
-- a approach to maschine learning theories
+- an approach to machine learning theories